Otto Buggisch: Mid 1944 to April 1945

 During this period Buggisch was attached to the Communications Experimental Station, located in a cave in Staats.
 The station was part of the Army Ordnance Branch, department WA Pruef 7, Section IV, Referat A from June 1944.
 He worked on the mathematical treatment of ciphony systems.
 During this period Buggisch also worked almost exclusively on Russian X2 ciphony device.
 He also worked on the T52 teleprinter frequency Undulator device.
 Later work was the theoretical investigations into the construction of Tigerstedt keys, from a cryptographic device constructed by Eric Tigerstedt.

 Autumn 1944

 In Autumn, Buggisch's attachment to WA Pruef 7 was suspended, and he was transferred from AgN/NA to OKW/Chi Chi IV Analytical Cryptography (Analytical cryptanalysis).
-This move was specifically designed to enable him to attend the Chi conference in Berlin at the instigation of Major General William Gimmler, (Chef Ag WNV).
+This move was specifically designed to enable him to attend the Chi conference in Berlin at the instigation of Major General Wilhelm Gimmler, (Chef Ag WNV).
 Gimmler was the Chief Signals Officer and Chief of the Armed Forces Signal Communications Office.
 The Chi conference took place over a period of three months from November 1944 through January 1945.
 Gimmler had insisted on them, although the mathematician Erich Hüttenhain who also worked an OKW/Chi, was against them, and felt it was a waste of time to gather formally to hear reports.
 In spite of this, Hüttenhain held the chair at these conferences.
 Four different subjects were covered, with a day allotted to each.
 These were: